Whatnot raises another $150M for its livestream shopping platform, evolves into a unicorn – TechCrunch

 So what’s a Whatnot?
-The app captures a trend that had been growing popular on platforms like Instagram in the US (and was already hugely popular in China): live shopping.
+The app captures a trend that had been growing popular on platforms like Instagram in the U.S. (and was already hugely popular in China): live shopping.
 Verified sellers can go on the air at any time, hosting on-the-fly video auctions for their goods.
 Sometimes buyers know exactly what they’re getting.
 Other times it’s more of a mystery bag; with the popular “card break” concept, for example, users buy assigned portions of an unopened (and often itself rare) box of Pokémon or sports cards and watch its contents revealed live.

-Whatnot originally started out as a more standard (less live) resale platform, at first focused on authenticating just one kind of collectable: Funko Pops.
+Whatnot originally started as a more standard (less live) resale platform, at first focused on authenticating just one kind of collectable: Funko Pops.
 As the pandemic took over and everyone was suddenly stuck at home, they leaned hard into live shopping — and grew rapidly as a result.

-Meanwhile, the company has been quickly expanding its scope; it grew from just Funko Pops to all sorts of other collectables, including Pokémon cards, pins, vintage clothing, sneakers, and more.
+Meanwhile, the company has been quickly expanding its scope; it grew from just Funko Pops to all sorts of other collectables, including Pokémon cards, pins, vintage clothing, sneakers and more.
 Whatnot co-founder Grant Lafontaine tells me that its biggest driver is sports cards, followed by Pokémon and Funko Pops.
 With each category it dives into, Whatnot focuses on onboarding sellers that are already known and trusted in their respective community; each streamer on the platform is currently vetted by the company before they can go live, helping them keep fraud to a minimum.
 Doing anything sketchy just means getting booted off the platform and burning your own reputation in the process.

 A few other key bits from my conversation with Lafontaine: